 Spiritual Direction

-Some directors may charge a small fee, so it's best to discuss this prior to meeting.
+Some directors may charge a small fee, so discussing this before meeting is best.

 Bereavement Ministry